espruino/BangleApps/apps/folderlaunch/README.md

     * Font size: How much height of each grid cell to allocate for the app or folder name.
 If size zero is selected, there will be no title for apps and folders will use a size of 12.
 (This is important because it is not possible to distinguish folders solely by icon.)
 The default is 12.

     To prevent the launcher from becoming unusable, if neither icons nor text are enabled in the settings menu, text will still be drawn.

-* Prompt for fast launch: If yes, when launching an app that does not yet have a setting saved, ask whether it should be fast loaded.
-If no, already saved settings are still applied, but apps that have not been assigned a setting will be slow loaded.
-The default is yes.

 * Timeout: If the launcher is left idle for too long, return to the clock.
 This is convenient if you often accidentally open the launcher without noticing.
 At zero seconds, the timeout is disabled.
 The default is 30 seconds.